We are busy planning the next series of events, which will be held throughout 2023 and 2024. Stay tuned to hear about up-and-coming events.

 Ken Jackman Hall @ Darius Wells Library and Resource Centre, Robbos Way, Kwinana Town Centre, WA, 6167

-We encourage you to attend early so that you can be a part of the Welcome to Country by Marie Taylor.
-If you need to come after work, you can drop in any time.
+We encourage you to attend early so that you can be a part of the Welcome to Country.
+If you need to come later, you can drop in any time.

 CONTACT: Email email@example.com with any questions, and I’ll do my best to get back to you promptly.

 Venue and toilets are wheelchair accessible, ACROD parking are available.

 Drinks and snacks will be provided free of charge.

 This workshop is funded by the City of Kwinana, and hosted by Home Hub.

 The purpose of the workshop is to create a community-led space where local people, businesses and the broader community can be creative and optimistic in scoping a Local Housing Plan to improve the housing futures of Kwinana and Rockingham residents and communities.

 To help us develop a plan, we’ll go on a collective and shared journey of further defining and scoping;